mpv-player/mpv/DOCS/man/options.rst

 ``--ass-vsfilter-color-compat=<basic|full|force-601|no>``
     Mangle colors like (xy-)vsfilter do (default: basic).
-Historically, VSFilter was not colorspace aware.
-This was no problem as long as the colorspace used for SD video (BT.601) was used.
+Historically, VSFilter was not color space aware.
+This was no problem as long as the color space used for SD video (BT.601) was used.
 But when everything switched to HD (BT.709), VSFilter was still converting RGB colors to BT.601, rendered them into the video frame, and handled the frame to the video output, which